-Corner estate pub with two separate rooms which is featured in CAMRA Heritage Pub Guides, the front bar having extensive heritage tiling to the walls and bar front.
+Pub with two separate rooms which in CAMRA's register of pubs with an interior of outstanding national historic importance.
+The front bar has extensive heritage tiling to the walls and the bar front.

 Three star - A pub interior of outstanding national historic importance